medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/5-consumer-service.md

 Data consumers should run an HTTP server to receive the encrypted data from oracle.
 When creating deals, data consumers must specify the endpoint of their server in the `consumer-service-endpoint` field.

-When the incentive payment to the data provider is completed, the data consumer can get the `secret key` to decrypt the stored data from the oracle.
+When the incentive is paid to the data provider completely, the data consumer can get the `secret key` to decrypt data received from the oracle.
-Finally, the data consumer can get the original data with the data from the `consumer service` and the `secret key`.

 ### Definitions
 - `Data Provider`, `Data Consumer`, and `Oracle` are defined in [User Flow](./1-user-flow.md)